danielsaidi/QuickSearch/README.md

 ## About QuickSearch

-QuickSearch lets you type into a searchable text fields by typing on the keyboard without first having to focus on the text field.
+QuickSearch lets you type into a searchable text field without first having to focus on it.
+This is convenient, since these text fields lack focus control and doesn't allow you to focus programmatically.

-QuickSearch can be enabled by applying a `quickSearch` modifier to a view hierarchy that contains a `.searchable` view modifier:
+QuickSearch can be enabled by applying a `quickSearch` view modifier next to the `.searchable` view modifier:

 ```swift
  struct ContentView: View {